allisonmachado/blog.allison.bsb.br/posts/docker-essentials.md

 Docker allows you to create new Docker images to ship your application through a Dockerfile :rocket:.
 A Dockerfile is a text file that contains a set of instructions for building a Docker image.

-I will not elaborate on the contents of the Dockerfile, instead I will describe how the CLI works.
+I will not elaborate on how to create Dockerfiles, instead I will just describe how the CLI works.
+If you are interested in [creating your own Dockerfiles][10], make sure to read about the best practices and understand the difference between [CMD and ENTRYPOINT][11].

 ## Build with a Name and Tag